 Looking Forward

-The Deep Blue collection shows how we are balancing our history with modern watchmaking.
+The Deep Raider collection shows how we are balancing our history with modern watchmaking.
 The Revival model offers a slice of 1964 updated for today’s standards, while the Renaissance reimagines that heritage for the modern diver.
 Both watches carry the DNA of Favre Leuba’s innovative spirit, balancing form and function in a way that honours the past while embracing the future.